reaganb/listdir/README.md

 ```
 $ python listdir.py .
 ```
 The basic example using the default argument of providing the directory path only.
+The current directory (.) for this example.

 output:
 ```